Special Education » Special Education

 DePaul School

 The school district contracts with DePaul School to provide itinerant services for hearing support within the student's home school.
-The hearing teacher works in conjunction with the WIU Audiologist for student supports.
+The hearing teacher works in conjunction with the WIU Audiologist for student support.

 Services available at various locations in and out of the District

-• Life Skills Support – for children whose greatest need is to learn functional skills that will allow them to live and work independent of their families.
+• Life Skills Support – for children whose greatest need is to learn functional skills that will allow them to live and work independently of their families.

 • Deaf and Hard of Hearing Support – for children who require assistance with hearing problems.